How Long Can You Go Without Showering?

 5. You’re alone with your thoughts

 For those with depression or other psychological problems, being alone with your thoughts is quite scary.
-Being in the shower does that as there are no distractions to avoid the negative thoughts.
-This may lead to avoiding of time in the shower.
+Being in the shower does that as there are no distractions to avoid negative thoughts.
+This may lead to avoiding time in the shower.

 6. Only cleans skin deep